Skip to main content

 2. Define a StatefulWidget

-#Now that you have a green box to animate, you need a way to know whether the box should be visible.
-To accomplish this, use a StatefulWidget
+Now that you have a green box to animate, you need a way to know whether the box should be visible.
+To accomplish this, use a StatefulWidget.

-object holds some data about the app and provides a way to update that data.
+A StatefulWidget is a class that creates a State object.
+The State object holds some data about the app and provides a way to update that data.
 When updating the data, you can also ask Flutter to rebuild the UI with those changes.

 In this case, you have one piece of data: a boolean representing whether the button is visible.

-class.
-Pro tip: The Flutter plugins for Android Studio and VSCode include the stful
+To construct a StatefulWidget, create two classes: A StatefulWidget and a corresponding State class.
+Pro tip: The Flutter plugins for Android Studio and VSCode include the stful snippet to quickly generate this code.

 // The StatefulWidget's job is to take data and create a State class.